squidfunk/mkdocs-material/docs/blog/index.md

 ---

 After the United States and Germany, the third-largest country of origin of Material for MkDocs users is China.
-For a long time, the built-in search plugin didn't allow for proper segmentation of Chinese characters, mainly due to missing support in [lunr-languages] which is used for search tokenization and stemming.
+For a long time, the [built-in search plugin] didn't allow for proper segmentation of Chinese characters, mainly due to missing support in [`lunr-languages`][lunr-languages] which is used for search tokenization and stemming.
 The latest Insiders release adds long-awaited Chinese language support for the built-in search plugin, something that has been requested by many users.

   [:octicons-arrow-right-24: Continue reading][Chinese search support – 中文搜索​支持]